RahulSDeshpande/tyriar.github.io/_posts/2014-03-02-given-random5-implement-random7.md

 preview     : /images/2014/03/02/function.svg
 socialimage : /images/2014/03/02/function.png
-primarytag  : Interview questions intro       : Given the function <code>random5</code> that generates and returns a uniformly distributed random integer from 1 to 5, implement <code>random7</code> that returns a uniformly distributed random integer from 1 to 7.
+primarytag  : Interview questions intro       : Given the function <code>random5</code> that generates and returns a random integer from 1 to 5, implement <code>random7</code> that returns a uniformly distributed random integer from 1 to 7.
 ---

 {% include post-image.html class="right-col" alt="Given random5 function input and 1 to 7 output, implement random7" src="/images/2014/03/02/function.png" %}

-This is a classic probability problem that turns out to deceptively tricky since solutions that seem like they work don't because they don't end up uniformly distributed.
+This is a classic probability problem that turns out to be deceptively tricky since solutions that seem fine don't end up filling the uniformly distributed requirement.

 ## Analysis

 To start off, let's reread what we're supposed to do:

-> implement `random7` that returns a *uniformly distributed* random *integer* from 1 to 7.
+> implement `random7` that returns a ***uniformly distributed*** random ***integer*** from 1 to 7.

 We're dealing with *integers* not floats, so it's not as simple as multiplying `random5` by `7/5`.
 It also needs to be *uniformly distributed* just like `random5`, meaning we cannot just return the result of `random5() * 2 % 7 + 1` since that will favour the integers 2, 3 and 4 twice as much as the rest.